Detroit International Riverfront: River Walk

 The Detroit International Riverfront includes a 5 1/2-mile (8.8 km) promenade called the River Walk which is to extend from the Ambassador Bridge to Belle Isle.
 The path is located directly on the river, sometimes bridging it.
 The path is 62 feet (18 3/4 m) wide in most places, with separate lanes for pedestrian and wheeled (such as bicycles or inline skate) traffic.
 Pavilions, fishing piers and benches are located at intervals along the path.

 The east riverfront promenade connects an area known as Rivertown.
 It extends along the east riverfront area from the Huntington Place convention and exhibit facility to the Belle Isle State Park bridge and includes the Renaissance Center, GM Plaza and Promenade, William G. Milliken State Park and Harbor, Stroh River Place, Chene Park, Mt Elliott Park and Gabriel Richard Park.
 The river walk is designed to supplement new retail and residential development, and includes the newly renovated historic Alden Park Towers.
 Architect Eric J. Hill aided in its design.

 The first 3.5 mi of continuous riverfront promenade and two of the four planned pavilions opened to the public on June 6, 2007.
 Rivard Plaza located at the foot of Rivard Street features a covered seating, a carousel, concessions and bike rentals.
-Richard Plaza located in Gabriel Richard Park features covered seating, concessions and a butterfly garden.
-The River Walk is continuous from Joe Louis Arena to Milliken State Park with unfinished sections between the state park and River Place.
-From River Place the River Walk is then continuous through Mt Elliott Park to the former site of the Uniroyal Tire factory west of Belle Isle.
-The west riverfront promenade development is not expected to be completed before 2022.
-The west riverfront includes the high-rise Riverfront Towers.
+Also opening in 2007 was Richard Plaza located in Gabriel Richard Park featuring covered seating, concessions and a butterfly garden.
+At the time, this meant The River Walk was continuous from Joe Louis Arena to Milliken State Park with unfinished sections between the state park and River Place, and another between Mt Elliot Park and Gabriel Richard Park at the former site of the Uniroyal Tire factory west of Belle Isle Bridge.
+In 2019, a section was completed between Aretha Franklin Amphitheater and River Place called Robert C. Valade Park.Valade Park Finally, the promenade in front of the Uniroyal site was completed in 2023, connecting the long existing gap between Mt.
+Elliot Park and Gabriel Richard Park.
+Most recently, the riverwalk was extended west of its previous ending point at what was Joe Louis Arena, continuing past the high-rise Riverfront Towers and extending into Ralph C. Wilson Centenial Park, which opened in October 2025.
 The west riverfront promenade will eventually connect to River Rouge in the southwest side.